Table of Contents

 - Choline (found in peanuts, broccoli, and sprouts)

 - Vitamin A (Sweet potato, carrots, and dark leafy vegetables)

 - Vitamin D (mushrooms, tofu, orange juice, and fortified soy milk) Read more about Vitamin D needs of breastfeeding mothers.

 - Selenium (brazil nuts, whole wheat, and seeds)

 - Iodine (seaweed and iodized salt)

 The following nutrients are even more important to include in your diet because if you don’t, your body will leach your bones and tissue stores and still provide them to your baby in your breast milk.
 Therefore, making you deficient.
-When your body chooses between leaving nutrients for yourself or making milk for your baby, your baby wins hands-down every time.
+When your body chooses between leaving nutrients for yourself or making milk for your baby, your baby wins every time.

 - Folate (beans, lentils, leafy greens, and avocado.)